 Perhaps the biggest benefit that virtual assistance offers businesses is big savings relative to the cost of a traditional hire.
 Virtual assistance enables employers to call in extra help without having to find space in their budget to add another full-time employee.
 And because they work remotely, that helps reduce the company’s cost for leasing office space, computers, furniture and other expenses.

-In addition, not having to pay for health insurance coverage, paid vacation days and other benefits that companies typically offer full-time hires is probably the biggest source of savings that companies reap from relying on virtual assistance.
+In addition, not having to pay for benefits that companies typically offer full-time hires is probably the biggest source of savings from relying on virtual assistance.

 Benefits alone account for more than 31.4% of the average full-time employee’s total compensation, according to data from the U.S. Labor Department.